padrinobook/padrinobook/01-introduction.md

 Why another book about how to develop an application in Rails?
 But hold, this book should give you a basic introduction how to develop a web application with [Padrino](http://www.padrinorb.com/).
-Padrino is a "The Elgant Ruby Web Framework".
-Is is based on [Rails](http://rubyonrails.org/) and has some really nice features which makes it easier to create web application with less code and more fun than to with it's father Rails.
+Padrino is "The Elgant Ruby Web Framework".
+It is based on [Rails](http://rubyonrails.org/) and has some really nice features which makes it easier to create web application with less code and more fun than with its father Rails.
 To say it with words of the Padrino webpage: "Padrino is a full-stack ruby framework built upon [Sinatra](http://www.sinatrarb.com/ "Sinatra")".

 ## Planning the application ##

-On the following image you can image you can see the basic image of our application[^omnigraffle]:
+On the following image you can see the basic image of our application[^omnigraffle]:

 ![Figure 1-1.
 Start page of the application](images/01/application_overview.jpg)